Kajetan Mérey von Kapos-Mére

 On the 4th of March 1910 he was sent as ambassador to the Italian court at Rome.
 Kajetan Mérey von Kapos-Mére was impressed by the southern lifestyle and the country and did much beside his duty and received His Majesty's praise and recognition (allerhöchste belobende Anerkennung) for outstanding achievements during the large expositions in Rome and Turin in the year 1912.
 The Balkan wars of 1912/1913 troubled him much more, he saw the storm on the horizon and was afraid that this could all end in a large war and he reported his opinion to Vienna.
 For his efforts during this crisis he again received an Allerhöchste Anerkennung on the 24th of August 1913.
 When he received the message that the successor to the throne and his wife had been murdered at Sarajevo he had a nervous breakdown knowing that this was the beginning of the end.
 He was recalled to Vienna but the situation did not allow him to recover for very long as on the 12th of January 1915 he was sent back to Rome to attempt everything that was necessary to avoid Italy breaking the treaties and entering the war against Austria-Hungary.
 Ambassador Mérey von Kapos-Mére did everything he could, using all his contacts, passing a large number of Austrian orders to Italian officers and officials, and it was rumored that a remarkable sum of money changed ownership too, but nothing helped, the Italian government had decided on the betrayal of Austria-Hungary.

 Returning to Vienna he took over the Italian department at the foreign ministry.
 On the 8th of September 1916 he was awarded the newly created Kriegskreuz für Zivilverdienste 1.Klasse - the highest class of this merit cross for civil efforts during the war - and on the 14th of January 1917 the brilliants to his grand cross of the Order of Leopold personally proposed by the new foreign minister Graf Czernin.
 When the peace-conference at Brest-Litowsk started in December 1917 Graf Czernin knew that Mérey would be the right man and he led the k.u.k. delegation, at first in an interim position and from the 1st of March 1918 permanently.
 The last meeting was on the afternoon of the 3rd of March 1918 under the chairmanship of Kajetan Mérey von Kapos-Mére.
 During the signing of the treaty he sat between Zeki Pascha from the Ottoman Empire and Prinz Leopold of Bavaria.
 Kaiser Karl was so impressed by the results of the Brest-Litowsk agreements that he wanted to honor Mérey in a unique way.
+You can find all this information on the popular game portal of friv games.
 He decided to create a new class of the Kriegskreuz für Zivilverdienste named the 1.Klasse mit Brillanten.
 In a letter signed by Graf Czernin dated 18th of February 1918 Botschafter Mérey von Kapos-Mére was informed about this high and unique award.
 The jeweler Köchert at Vienna was charged to decorate a "usual" 1st class cross with brilliants and he delivered the decoration (for the price of 9500 Kronen, about the same cost as the 1st class of the military merit cross with brilliants) on the 11th of March 1918 to the authorities.
 The Oberstkämmerer and former foreign minister Graf Berchtold himself awarded this decoration together with an award certificate to Mérey.
 A second piece of this rare decoration was produced and delivered (price only 7500 Kronen) on the 30th of March 1918 to the Oberstkämmereramt and was kept there from June 1919, when Köchert bought it back - both decorations are still missing today!